-Project managers aren't expected to be usability experts or spend their days wireframing user experiences, but understanding how to audit and classify information is going to be a greatly appreciated skill.
+Digital project managers aren't expected to be usability experts or spend their days wireframing user experiences, but understanding how to audit and classify information is going to be a greatly appreciated skill.
 Being able to logically categorize and structure information is a must since the team expects to spend their time designing and developing, not managing information.
 Remember, it is always a project manager’s job to make sure that every member of the team can do their job effectively.
 Simple tools like POP, Frame Box or Gliffy can aid in the process.

 6) Knowledge of Content Management Systems